Chapter 3.15

 (2) Disposal by Auction or Sealed Bid.

 a.
 Whenever any property under this section is sold by public auction or sale by sealed bid, such auction or the awarding of bids shall be preceded by a Class 2 notice describing the property and arranging the time and place for the auction or bid submission; such notice shall be published in the official village newspaper.
 The property auctioned or sold by sealed bid shall be sold in as is condition to the highest bidder.
-No sale or auction shall occur until the police committee has determined that the property has no value to any probable investigation or legal proceeding.
+No sale or auction shall occur until the police has determined that the property has no value to any probable investigation or legal proceeding.
 The department head responsible for the property shall determine the time in which the successful bidder shall remove the property.
 In the event the property is not removed within that time, the property shall revert to the village and the amount of the bid be forfeited to the village.

 b.
 Any village official selling property under this section shall maintain for two years an inventory of any property not disposed of by auction or sale by sealed bid and shall include a record of the date and method of disposal, any payment received for the property, and the name and address of the person acquiring the property.

 (3) Lost Property.
-Property which is found by persons and delivered to the village police department for the purpose of locating the former owner shall not be considered abandoned or unclaimed under this chapter until 30 days after mailing to the person finding the property a notice that he may claim ownership of said property.
-The police committee shall determine what portion, if any, of the property or its value shall be given the finder.
+Property which is found by persons and delivered to the police for the purpose of locating the former owner shall not be considered abandoned or unclaimed under this chapter until 30 days after mailing to the person finding the property a notice that he may claim ownership of said property.
+The police shall determine what portion, if any, of the property or its value shall be given the finder.
 This provision shall not apply to any village employee finding property in the regular course of his employment.

 State law reference: Section 66.28, Wis.
 Stats.